delton137/delton137.github.io/software.md

 These are all licensed with the MIT open source license and available on my GitHub:

 ## *<a href="https://github.com/delton137/mmltoolkit"> Molecular Machine Learning Toolkit</a>*
-Several functions for featurizing molecules be found here.
+Several functions for featurizing molecules can be found here.
 The API is not fully standardized yet.
 Please contact me if you have questions and/or comments.

 I have released several software packages from my Ph.D. research: